Bumper cars: History

 In the early 1920s, a patent was granted to Max Stoehrer and his son Harold for an "Amusement Apparatus" which became the basis for their Dodgem cars.
 They deliberately equipped their device with "novel instrumentalities to render their manipulation and control difficult and uncertain by the occupant-operator."
 They asserted that "in the hands of an unskilled operator," a "plurality of independently manipulated [...] cars" would "follow a promiscuous, irregular, and undefined path over the floor or other area, to not only produce various sensations during the travel of the vehicle but to collide with other cars as well as with portions of the platform provided for that purpose."

 During their heyday, from the late 1920s to 1950s, two major US bumper cars brands were Dodgem by Stoehrer and the Auto-Skooter by Lusse Brothers, owned by Joseph and Robert "Ray" Lusse.
 Lusse Brothers built the first fiberglass body in 1959, in part due to the survival of Chevrolet Corvette bodies over the previous six years.
 After getting permission from Chevrolet, then subsequently buying the actual Corvette chevrons from local Philadelphia dealers, those were attached to the nose of their product for 1959.
 In the mid-1960s, Disneyland introduced hovercraft-based bumper cars called Flying Saucers, which worked on the same principle as an air hockey game; however, the ride was a mechanical failure and closed after a few years.

 Notable examples

-The largest operating bumper car floor currently operating in the United States is at Six Flags Great America in Gurnee, Illinois.
+The largest bumper car floor currently operating in the United States is at Six Flags Great America in Gurnee, Illinois.
 Called the Rue Le Dodge (renamed Rue Le Morgue during Fright Fest in the fall), it is 51 ft 9 in by 124 ft 9 in or a total of 6455 sqft.
 A replica of the ride was built at California's Great America in Santa Clara; in 2005, however, a concrete island was added to the middle of the floor to promote one-way traffic, reducing the floor area.
 Six Flags Great Adventure's Autobahn is the largest bumper car floor, but it has not operated since 2008.